JuliaNeuralGraphics/Whisper.jl/README.md

 - Supported input file: `.flac` with 1 channel and 16k sample rate.
 - Other input files are converted to it using `ffmpeg` which must be installed on your system and accessible from PATH.
-- Only english models supported right now.
+- Only english models are supported right now.
 - Supported model names: `tiny.en`, `base.en`, `small.en`, `medium.en`.

 ## TODO